Keeping in Touch

 How We'll Keep You Informed

-EVERY custodial household gets a telephone report from their child's Section Head or Head Counsellor in the last week of their stay at camp.
+EVERY custodial household gets a telephone report (or email for international families) from their child's Section Head or Head Counsellor in the last week of their stay at camp.

 For NEW campers, we also call you in the first three days of camp, to let you know how your new camper is adjusting.